Functional Regression on Manifold with Contamination

-where $Y$ is a scalar response, $X$ is a functional predictor sampled from an unknown manifold $\manifold$, $\varepsilon$ is the error term that is independent of $X$, and $g$ is some unknown functional that is to be estimated.
+where $Y$ is a scalar response, $X$ is a functional predictor sampled from an unknown manifold $\manifold$, $\varepsilon$ is the error term independent of $X$, and $g$ is some unknown functional to be estimated.
 In reality, the functional predictor $X$ is rarely fully observed.
-To accommodate this common practice, we assume $X$ is recorded at a grid of points with noise.
+To accommodate this common practice, we assume that $X$ is recorded at a grid of points with noise.
 The model \eqref{eq:nonparametric-functional-model} features a manifold structure $\manifold$ that underlies the functional predictor $X$ and is assumed to be a finite-dimensional but potentially nonlinear submanifold of the function space $\ltwospace$, the space of square integrable functions defined on a compact domain $D\subset\real$.
 For a background on both finite-dimensional and infinite-dimensional manifolds, we refer readers to \citet{Lang1995} and \citet{Lang1999}.

 Data analysis with a manifold structure has been extensively studied in the statistical literature.
 For example, techniques have been invented to learn an unknown manifold based on a point cloud, such as locally linear embedding \citep{Roweis2000,Wu2018}, isomap \citep{Tenenbaum2000}, t-SNE \citep{Maaten2008}, among many others.
 Supervised learning on an unknown manifold has also been investigated, such as estimation of functions defined on a manifold \citep{Aswani2011,Cheng2013,Sober2019} and estimation of the gradient of such functions \citep{Mukherjee2010}.
 In addition, data analysis on a known manifold has been studied, such as fundamentals related to the Fr\'echet mean \citep{Bhattacharya2003,Bhattacharya2005,Bhattacharya2017}, manifold-valued function estimation \citep{Yuan2012,Lin2016,Cornea2017,Lin2019}, manifold-valued principal component analysis \citep{Huckemann2010,Panaretos2014}, classification on manifolds \citep{Yao2019+}, and nonparametric manifold-valued inference \citep{Patrangenaru2015}.